gsolde/Ratelist/README.md

 The app is built in React on the front-end, and the back-end is powered by Node.js, Express.js, Sequelize and PostgreSQL.
 Authorisation is implemented with Passport.js.

+## Run the app

+First of all you will need a Client ID and a Client Secret from Spotify.
+You will need to register an app on their developer's website.
+Here is a pretty straightforward tutorial you can follow: https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app

+### 1. Fork and clone the repository.
+### 2.